A group is a container for a bunch of windows, analogous to workspaces in other

 re.compile()) or strings (match as an "include"-match).
 If a window matches all specified values, it is considered a match.

-matches against the second string in WM_CLASS atom
+Match against the second string in WM_CLASS atom (X11) or app ID (Wayland).

-matches against the first string in WM_CLASS atom
+Match against the first string in WM_CLASS atom (X11) or app ID (Wayland).

-delegate the match to the given function, which receives the tested client as argument and must return True if it matches, False otherwise
+Delegate the match to the given function, which receives the tested client as an argument and must return

 Should we stop applying rules if this rule is matched?